 Essentially the IoT allows the control of any physical object through the internet.
 One of the best examples would be when you can turn on the light bulb through an application on your mobile phone, instead of using the manual switch.

 Almost all the devices that form part of the Internet of Things are the ones which are least expected to have an internet presence.
 An identifier is embedded in these devices, which allow them to communicate through the internet.

 The Internet of Things is growing rapidly and new devices are connected to the IoT network with each passing day.
 As per some estimates, around 8.4 billion IoT devices were connected in 2017.
 In comparison to 2016, this number reflected an increase of 31%.
 Some forecast predicts that the number of devices will likely increase to 20.4 billion by the year 2020.

 Interesting Facts about the Internet of Things you should be aware of

 The Internet of Things is still in its growth stage.
 It is still an unfamiliar term in many parts of the world.
-Here is a list of facts which you should definitely keep in mind.
+But there are already Internet of Things companies out there you might want to know and here is a list of facts which you should definitely keep in mind.

 1. Widespread adoption by Corporate Companies